johanahg/johanahg/README.md

 ### Kia Ora!
 I'm Johanah 👋
-My main interests in the field are currently with Development roles.
+My main interests in the field are currently with development roles.
 However, I am open to explore new roles and welcome any opportunity to learn and grow within the field

 🌱 At university, I'm learning how to write shell scripts with on Linux for my Cyber Security class, and the fundementals of User Experience Engineering.